ErayEroglu/entrapeer_case/README.md

 ### Extra commands for eliminating the problems

-#### Reaching to the files
+#### Reaching the files
-To reach files you need to access container shell.
+To reach the files, you need to access the container shell.
 To do that, run the following command:
 ```
 sudo docker exec -it <container_id> /bin/bash
 ```